WeAreAcademy/mark-react-exer--js-write-map/README.md

 There are a set of exercises associated with each of the following functions (array.map, array.forEach, and array.filter).

 We advise that you do not attempt a set of exercises until such time in the course as you are familiar with the _use_ of the corresponding function.
+(With the exception of the bonus function, `partition`)

 First learn how to _use_ the function in other exercise sets.
 Then, come back to this exercise set and write a version of the function for yourself for deeper understanding.